peterlacko/gooddata-ui/docs/ht_use_react_components_in_angular_2.x.md

     - add KpiComponent to app.module.ts section NgModule.declarations
  -->

 Install latest dependencies using either `npm` or `yarn`.
-Your app must be able to render React components from `@gooddata/react-components` using a unique ID \(`uuid`\), and also has to be able to issue an `invariant` exception if the DOM node is not available.
+Your app must be able to render React components from `@gooddata/react-components` using a unique ID \(`uuid`\), and you also must be able to issue an `invariant` exception if the DOM node is not available.

 ```bash
 npm install --save uuid invariant react@15.6.2 react-dom@15.6.2 @gooddata/react-components
 npm install --save-dev @types/react @types/react-intl